Posts

 Image

 Just a bit of painting fun in my Real Stone Journal with Iuile and Coliro metallic paints, as well as Opera Pink watercolour.
+Now let the Grok Imagine magic begin.
+This took a little time to conjure up but I am happy with the result.

 Spider on web in watercolour and metallics